Skip to main content

 📚 General Guidance

-Step 1: Get a Google Account
+Step 1: You'll Need a Google Account

-Step 2: Access Google Search Console
+Step 2: Go to Google Search Console

 1. Go to https://search.google.com/search-console